arifkyi/Mining_Crypto_TheEasiestway/README.md

 docker build . -t xmrig:rifky

 Basic run:

 docker run --name miner --rm -it xmrig:rifky

+Theeereee, you already success mining the Crypto with XMR/Monero, but that's for my account wallet.

+For your wallet, follow below command

 # Set up your own wallet and environment: